 Marisol Quevedo Rerucha

-Marisol Quevedo Rerucha is an educational leader who doesn't just talk about equity, social justice, trauma informed care, generational poverty and restorative practices, but has both lived experience and a proven record of doing this work while leading change in TK-12 traditional and charter school systems.
-She has formed and used her voice as an educational advocate for students, parents and our communities, while creating space and providing resources for staff, students, and parents to elevate theirs.
-Marisol’s passion is ensuring our alternative student population, those pushed out and most marginalized by society and our school systems, have high quality educational experience and are provided comprehensive services.
+Marisol Quevedo Rerucha is a proven leader who doesn't just talk about healing, equity, social justice, and disrupting generational trauma; she has both lived experience and a proven record of doing this work while leading change in education and non-profit systems.
+She uses her voice to challenge systems of oppression and more importantly amplifies the voices of others.
+Marisol’s passion for supporting our nation’s alternative schools, illustrates how she uses her gifts and talents to support students that are most marginalized.
 She has engaged in the real work of addressing and ending the school to prison pipeline by building and leading career readiness and career technical education in juvenile court and community schools.